sonertari/SSLproxy/README.md

 	+ All rule types can use the `port` field
 - The proxyspec handling the connection defines the protocol filter for the connection.

-If and how a connection should be logged is specified using the `log` or `Log` part of one line or structured filtering rules, respectively:

-- `connect` enables logging connection information to connect log file
-- `master` enables logging of master keys
-- `cert` enables logging of generated certificates
-- `content` enables logging packet contents to content log file
-- `pcap` enables writing packets to pcap file
-- `mirror` enables mirroring packets to mirror interface or target

-You can add a negation prefix `!` to a log action to disable that logging.

-Structured filtering rules can also specify connection options to be selectively applied to matching connections, not just globally or per-proxyspec.
-One line filtering rules cannot specify connection options.

-For example, if the following rules are defined in a structured HTTPS proxyspec,

-	Split from user soner desc notebook to sni example.com log content Pass from user soner desc android to cn .fbcdn.net*

-The first filtering rule above splits but does not divert HTTPS connections from the user `soner` who has logged in with the description `notebook` to SSL sites with the SNI of `example.com`.
-Also, the rule specifies that the packet contents of the matching connection be written to content log file configured globally.

-The second rule passes through HTTPS connections from the user `soner` who has logged in with the description `android` to SSL sites with the Common Names containing the substring `.fbcdn.net` anywhere in it (notice the asterisk at the end).
-Since connection contents cannot be written to log files in passthrough mode, the rule does not specify any content log action.

-The default filter action is Divert.
-So, if those are the only filtering rules in that proxyspec, the other connections are diverted to the listening program specified in that proxyspec, without writing any logs.

-If you want to enable, say, connect logging for the other connections handled by that proxyspec, without changing their default Divert filter action, you can add a third filtering rule to that proxyspec:

-	Match * log connect

-Note that the second example above is a filtering rule you can use to resolve one of the certificate issues preventing the Facebook application on Android smartphones to connect to the Internet from behind sslproxy.

 Filtering rules are applied based on certain precedence orders: